Complex powers for cone differential operators and the heat equation on manifolds with conical singularities: The Heat Equation on Manifolds with Conical Singularities

 solving \eqref{e5}-\eqref{e6}.
 By uniqueness, we have that $w(t)=v(t+\tau)$ when $t\geq0$.
 The result now follows by successively applying the above argument and by setting $v=e^{-ct}u$ to \eqref{e3}-\eqref{e4}. \end{proof}

-\begin{remark} The porous medium equation on manifolds with straight conical singularities was studied in \cite{RS2}.
+\begin{remark} The porous medium equation on manifolds with straight conical tips was studied in \cite{RS2}.
 In \cite[Section 7]{RS2} the equation was considered in sums of higher order Mellin-Sobolev spaces and asymptotics spaces and it was shown existence, uniqueness and maximal $L^q$-regularity of the solution (see \cite[Theorem 7.8]{RS2}).
-Furthermore, the Cahn-Hilliard equation on manifolds with possibly warped conical singularities was considered in \cite{RS}, and similar results were shown in terms of higher order Mellin-Sobolev spaces (see \cite[Theorem 4.6]{RS} and \cite[Theorem 5.9]{RS}).
-By the embedding \eqref{embmaxreg}, Remark \ref{Rmrk} and \cite[Corollary 7.3]{Haase} combined with \cite[Theorem 7.8]{RS2}, \cite[Theorem 4.6]{RS} and \cite[Theorem 5.9]{RS} we can obtain in each case more precise information concerning the asymptotic behavior of the solutions in terms of the description of the domain of the bi-Laplacian. \end{remark}
+Furthermore, the Cahn-Hilliard equation on manifolds with possibly warped conical tips was considered in \cite{RS}, and similar results were shown in terms of higher order Mellin-Sobolev spaces (see \cite[Theorem 4.6]{RS} and \cite[Theorem 5.9]{RS}).
+By the embedding \eqref{embmaxreg}, Remark \ref{Rmrk} and \cite[Corollary 7.3]{Haase} combined with \cite[Theorem 7.8]{RS2} and \cite[Theorem 4.6]{RS} we can obtain in each case more precise information concerning the asymptotic behavior of the solutions close to the singularities in terms of the description of the domain of the bi-Laplacian. \end{remark}